Update: We have released a free ebook about our workflow: Efficiency in Development Workflows.

 For example consider one of our latest improvements: Ben, who joined us in July, implemented a first basic version that allowed to invite collaborators from Github.
 He worked on his own feature branch and had a simple UI that was ready to be shipped.
 After the feature passed the pull request and code review his changes were shipped.

-Then Alex created another feature branch from master and implemented the final user interface which makes it super easy to invite anyone to the Codeship who committed to the GitHub repository.
+Then Alex created another feature branch from controller and implemented the final user interface which makes it super easy to invite anyone to the Codeship who committed to the GitHub repository.

 Both committed and pushed regularly while still working on the feature.
 When a small piece is done we typically push it to Github to run our complete test suite.
 While Codeship runs all of the integration tests we keep working on the feature.